Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ### Testing User Stories from User Experience (UX) Section

-- You enter the site you , a modal will great you, at the top of the modal it says "Tic-Tac-Toe".
-And below the modals header some informative text, And then you are good to go.
+- First time Visitor,
+    - I want to get clear instructions on how the site works, what you can do, and how to do it.
+        1. When entering the site, users can easily navigate their way through the site, using the navbar at the top.
+Below there is a large text wich reads "Tic Tac Toe", links to a tutorial page and two diffrent game pages & links to the authors gitHub, LinkedIn and Instagram accounts.
+        2. The main text explains the soul purpose of the page.
+        3. The links below the main text give you three options, you can go to the tutorial page, or just start playing by choosing you're preferred game type.
+These three links are also avalible at the navbar.

 ---